Jenna Coleman: Casting a female 'Doctor Who' is 'genius'

 Share via Email

-"Oh, I love it," the actress said Monday during a Television Critics Association panel about her Masterpiece series, "Victoria."
+"Oh, I love it," the actress said Monday during a Television Critics Association panel about her PBS "Masterpiece" drama series, "Victoria."

 Earlier this month, Jodie Whittaker was announced as the 13th official incarnation of the galaxy-hopping Time Lord who travels in a time machine shaped like an old-fashioned British police telephone booth.